Video game collecting

 Video game collecting is the hobby of collecting and preserving video games, video game consoles, and related memorabilia.
-Most video game consoles, and their games, are considered to be collectors' items years after their discontinuation due to their functional longevity and cultural significance.
+Most video game consoles, and their games, are considered to be collector's items years after their discontinuation due to their functional longevity and cultural significance.
 Collectors usually narrow their search to games holding characteristics they enjoy, such as being published for a specific video game console, being of certain genre, or featuring a specific character.

 Since around 2019, there has been more interest in collection of video games from outside video game players related to sealed copies of games often from early publications, leading to development of rating systems for game condition and auctioning systems.
 Sealed games in near perfect condition have sold from $100,000 to over $1 million since then, though the legitimacy of this new market has been questioned by hobbyists, game journalists and developers of said games alike.